igbominadeveloper/string-helpers/readme.md

 ## Useful string helpers

-This is a string library that contains all the functions I wish were in JS.
-This took inpiration from the laravel string helper methods
+This is a string library that contains all the functions I wish were available in JS.
+I took inpiration from the laravel string helper methods (here)[https://laravel.com/docs/9.x/helpers#strings]

 ## Status Badge